HobbaZ/Worthly/README.md

 ## Features

+- Create, delete your items
-- Create and track your items
+- Create, delete and edit your account

 ## Technology